 Vaccination rates start slowly, depending on the available vaccine doses, before ramping up as we get towards the end of 2021.
-So we modelled the vaccine queue calculator based on the target vaccination rates in the, considering vaccine availability, and the information on the number of single dose vaccines ordered from Johnson & Johnson (JNJ), and the double dose vaccines expected to be delivered as the programame progresses:
+So we modeled the vaccine queue calculator based on the target vaccination rates in the, considering vaccine availability, and the information on the number of single dose vaccines ordered from Johnson & Johnson (JNJ), and the double dose vaccines expected to be delivered as the program progresses:

 Target vaccination rate =

 Total target population to be vaccinated in 2021 =

 Number of vaccinations needed to meet the target: